SQL Differences Between Impala and Hive

 property for Parquet and other formats and converts matching values

 to NULL during the scan.
 See Using Text Data Files with Impala Tables for

 This section covers instances where Impala and Hive have similar functionality, sometimes including the same syntax, but there are differences in the runtime semantics of those features.

-Impala utilizes the Apache Sentry authorization framework, which provides fine-grained role-based access control to protect data against unauthorized access or tampering.
+Impala utilizes the Apache Ranger authorization framework, which provides fine-grained role-based access control to protect data against unauthorized access or tampering.

 CREATE/DROP ROLE statements.
 Earlier Hive releases had a

 intended to prevent accidental deletion of data, rather than a security mechanism to protect against

 Impala can make use of privileges set up through Hive